Getting back to school ready

 Master those times tables

-Did you know that the Government expects your child to be fluent in all their tables up to 12×12 by the end of year 4 (age nine)?
+Did you know that the Government expects your child to be fluent in all their times tables up to 12×12 by the end of year 4 (age nine)?
 With everything that is covered in the school curriculum, many children find building fluency with their times tables during classroom hours a challenge.

 The summer is the perfect time to build your child’s confidence with any tricky tables!
 Musical CDs, posters, games and quizzes can all be great ways to help them to master multiplication.
 Maths expert Carol Vorderman recommends starting with the 2s, 5s and 10s, followed by the 3s, 6s and 9s, before the 4s and 8s and then 7s.

 Got questions about being back to school ready?
 The team at your Explore Learning centre are on hand to help!

 Ace the face to face interview!

 May 15, 2018